propelorm/Propel/documentation/01-installation.markdown

 ln -s vendor/propel/generator/bin/propel-gen propel-gen
 {% endhighlight %}

 At this point, Propel should be setup and ready to use.
-You can follow the steps in the [wiki:Documentation/1.6/BuildTime Build Guide] to try it out.
+You can follow the steps in the [Build Guide](02-buildtime.html) to try it out.

 ## Alternative: Global Installation Using PEAR ##